 For fans of art and film, there's no better place in the city (and some might argue the United States) than the Museum of Modern Art (MoMA) to see what's happening in the modern creative scene today.

 Founded in 1929, MoMA's collection includes examples of modern art from the late nineteenth century until today.
 Their collection represents the diverse forms of visual expression that encompass modern art, including paintings, sculptures, photographs, films, drawings, illustrations, architecture, and design.

-It would be virtually impossible to see the Museum's entire collection in a single visit, but daily Gallery Talks and the self-guided audio tours can greatly enhance your visit to the Museum of Modern Art.
-Spending some time on the Museum of Modern Art Website can help you prepare for your visit and identify particular pieces you'd like to see.
+It would be virtually impossible to see the Museum's entire collection in a single visit, but daily Gallery Talks and the self-guided audio tours can greatly enhance your visit.
+Spending some time on the MoMA website can also help you prepare for your visit and identify particular pieces you'd like to see.

 MoMA is a museum that is surprisingly wonderful to visit with kids.
 The audio tour is amazing and turns a visit to the museum into a treasure hunt where the children seek out the pieces of art that have audio tour components.
 The museum's app also makes it easy to find art that might be familiar to your child or might be of particular interest or appeal to them.

 Additionally, MoMA hosts a series of family and adult-only special events throughout the year like the popular "Tours for Fours: Art in Motion, Motion in Art" tour or the Family Art Workshops hosted each month.
 You can also expect to find seasonal celebrations like the Spring Open House and the annual "Warm Up (Year)" events.